 For a high-altitude trek like Annapurna Circuit Trek, one of the main difficulties is altitude sickness.

 People may find it difficult to trek in such a high-altitude place with no physical stamina and without physical fitness.

-Despite being one of an easy trek to the Himalayas of Nepal, it is still very difficult for the freshers, beginners, and people who are first to trek at Himalayan.
+Despite being one of the easy treks to the Himalayas of Nepal, it is still very difficult for the freshers, beginners, and people who are the first to trek at Himalayan.

 As you climb higher, the level of oxygen decreases, and the atmospheric pressure gets thinner.
-Your body suddenly experiences new kinds of environments which it was not used to before.
+Your body suddenly experiences new kinds of environments that it was not used to before.

 Because of this, you may face difficulty in breathing.
 The problem of altitude sickness is mainly because of the failure in proper acclimatization.

 Sometimes, altitude sickness may happen even if you are physically fit and healthy.
 It’s just that your body cannot tolerate the new environment which is a lesser amount of air.